September 27, 2022

 As I climbed higher on the bluffs, the views only got better.
 But the wind was now raging.
 Off to my left, I could see the outline of a tall mountain range shrouded in dark clouds.
 These jagged peaks formed the Picos de Europa (peaks of Europe) and seemed insanely tall compared to the rolling hills I’ve been hiking over the past few days.

-And the higher I climbed up the cape above the ocean, the wind seemed to get even stronger until I felt as it I was being blown sideways as I walked.
+The higher I climbed up the cape above the ocean, the stronger the wind seemed to get.
+I felt as if I was being blown sideways as I walked uphill on the exposed terrain.

 Just as I started to reach the highest point of the climb, I spotted a red and white sign indicating “children crossing.”
-But from my perspective, it felt as it was warning about children being blown across the road by the wind — which felt wholly possible, given the current conditions.
+From my perspective, it felt equally plausible that the sign was actually warning about children being blown across the road by the wind.

 And then I finally crested the top of the grassy headland and was heading back down to the string of beaches on its opposite side.

-If I’d been hoping for a reprieve from the wind here though, I was in for a heap of disappointment.
+If I’d been hoping for a reprieve from the wind here, I was in for a heap of disappointment.
 The opposite side of the headland was windier than anything I’d experienced all day.
-It had to be blowing at least 25 mph.
+It had to be blowing at least 25 miles per hour.

-I’d tightened my baseball-style cap down so much that it felt as it it was making an indentation in my forehead.
-And yet, I still found my hand repeatedly flying to the brim to keep my hat from flying away in the gale force winds.
+I’d now tightened my baseball-style cap down so much that it felt as if it was making an indentation in my forehead.
+And yet, I still found my hand repeatedly flying to the brim to keep my hat from flying away in the gale-force winds.

 Meanwhile, the beach ahead of me was just as sandy and pretty as the one on the prior side of the cape.
 Yet there were no surfers hanging out here.
 The parking lots were completely empty.
 I guess these waves were just too violent and the winds too strong!

-A small surf town sat at the base of the beach, and its cluster of concrete buildings provided a nice respite from the wind.
-And then the Camino turned inland again.
+A small surf town sat at the base of the beach, and its cluster of concrete buildings provided a nice respite from the wind before the Camino turned inland again.

 Lunch & Laundry